Skip to content

 Where can I choose to give birth?

-The place where you give birth is your choice and depends on your preferences, if there are any complications with your pregnancy and, in some cases, where you live.
-You can discuss your birth place options at any time during your pregnancy.
+Where you give birth is your choice and depends on your preferences, if there are any complications with your pregnancy and, in some cases, where you live.
+You can discuss your birth place options with your midwife at any time during your pregnancy.

 With King’s, you can give birth: